In this post, we’ll do a tear down of Hubspot’s knowledge base for their range of inbound marketing and sales software.

 There is no way that you can really get an idea of what content is contained inside Hubspot knowledge base.
 You just have to search or click through the pages.

 It’s confusing because even when something labelled as a ‘quick answer’ this designation disappears once you get to the content page.
-The filtering system in the sidebar also disappears and users are never able to get a sense of the IA or navigation.
+The filtering system in the sidebar also disappears and users unable to get the sense of IA or navigation.
 They must resort to the search bar again.

 Information Architecture and navigation is closely related to the findability of your content.
 Can users browse your knowledge base to discover things they didn’t even know they didn’t know?